 Combine With Cooking Wood

-Even if you’re planning to grill with charcoal, consider adding some cooking wood as well.
+Even if you’re planning to grill with charcoal, consider adding some firewood for cooking as well.
 Cooking wood burns slower than both lump and briquette charcoal.
 Placing just a few logs of high-quality cooking wood inside your grill will minimize your dependence on charcoal.

 What type of cooking wood should you use exactly?
 All types of kiln dried, hardwood cooking wood offers a long burn time.
 With that said, no two varieties have the same flavor.
 Cherry wood, for example, has a sweet fruity flavor that’s synonymous with cherries.
 In comparison, hickory wood has a strong bacon-like flavor.
 These are just two of many varieties of cooking wood.
 Other popular types of cooking wood include oak, pecan and pizza cut.
 By combining charcoal with cooking wood, you’ll be able to focus more on tending to your food and less on constantly adding new charcoal to your grill.